pravatbhusal/university-notes/CS 314/Lectures/src/tries/README.md

 # Tries
 A general tree in which each NOde stores a character and data structure (list) to refer to its children.
+- Typically just contains a root Node with no value associated with it
 - Can contain multiple children for each Node, so it's not a binary tree
 - Stores words or phrases in a dictionary as a Tree